buhrmi/buhrmi/README.md

 # Hi there

 I'm a web developer.
-You can catch me working or making music on Twitch: https://twitch.tv/einbuhrmi
+Feel free to catch me on Twitch: https://twitch.tv/einbuhrmi

 ## Work Projects